-- The Widal test is an agglutination test that determines any antibodies present in the patient’s serum that are generated against the causal agents of the enteric febrile illness (Salmonella Typhi, and Salmonella paratyphi B, A as well as C).
+- Widal test is an Agglutination testing test that detects antibodies in the serum of the patient which are generated by the cause of the febrile illness of the enteric (Salmonella Typhi and Salmonella paratyphi B A, as well as C).

-- The test was created by Greembaum and Georges Ferdinand Widal in 1896 to detect enteric fever in humans.
+- The test was developed by Greembaum and Georges Ferdinand Widal in 1896 to determine the presence of the presence of enteric fever in humans.

-- The Widal test makes use of antigen-antibody interactions to identify specific antibodies in serum samples of patients suffering from typhoid.
-The antigens tested are derived from the bacteria of Salmonella Typhi and Salmonella Paratyphi.
+- The Widal test uses interaction between antigens and antibodies to determine particular antibodies present in the serum from patients with the typhoid.
+The antigens that are tested come from bacteria that cause Salmonella Typhi and Salmonella Paratyphi.

-- Salmonella Typhi possesses O antigen on its cell wall, and H antigen on the flagella.
-Similar to that, Salmonella Paratyphi A and Salmonella Paratyphi B also have O antigens on their cell walls, however, they have AH and BH antigens on their flagella, respectively.
+- Salmonella Typhi possesses O antigen on its cell wall in addition to H antigens that are on its flagella.
+Similar to this, Salmonella Paratyphi A and Salmonella Paratyphi B also contain O antigens that line their cell wall. however, they do have AH as well as BH antigens in their flagellas, respectively.

-- In the event of infection, these antigens cause the body to create specific antibodies that release into blood.
-The specific antibodies that are produced against antigens can be identified in the serum of the patient following 6 days after illness (fever).
+- In the event of an infection, these antigens trigger the body to produce specific antibodies that are released into the blood.
+Specific antibodies generated against antigens are recognized by the serum levels of patients within the first 6 days following the onset of the illness (fever).

 The Objective of Widal Test

-The test can identify serum antibodies against Salmonella Typhi and Salmonella Paratyphi helping to diagnose enteric fever among patients who are suspected.
+The test will identify the presence of antibodies in serum against Salmonella Typhi and Salmonella Paratyphi aiding in diagnosing the presence of enteric fever in those who are suspects.